Frequently Asked Questions:

 We don't have a piano - Is a Keyboard OK for Home Practice?

 Yes, a keyboard works fine as long as it is a good quality digital piano.
 Features to look for are full-sized keys and graded hammer action or weighted piano-style keys.
 (The keys should look like those of a piano, not an organ.)
 The keyboard should have at least 61 keys.
 A power adapter is preferable.
 Also make sure the keyboard either comes with a sustain pedal or a jack where a pedal can be plugged in.
+Click on the "Pianos" link to see which digital pianos we recommend.

 If you get an acoustic piano, make sure all the keys and pedals work and that it is properly tuned.